3dbeb41841bfbfcc24d55143816cf7f1/html-dom/README.md

 ## Differentation between HTML and DOM

+*Walk through the HTML slides from the PDF then revisit the HTML + Dom sections here.*

 ### Hook (5 min)
 We're gonna get into DOM manipulation later in the week, but let's go to ESPN.com and play around with some headlines.